 From the issues discussed above it is quite evident that the hazard identification itself actually did in principle work even for the tsunami risk at the Fukushima Dai-ichi site.
 Information available at least to TEPCO well before the 2011 earthquake would have merited at least a detailed probabilistic assessment of beyond design basis tsunamis with a run-up height sufficient for flooding the site.
 However, these assessments were postponed as were any decisions on corrective measures.
-This is, however due to factors which are independent of the hazard identification itself [99].
+This is, however due to factors which are independent of the hazard identification itself [101].

+Furthermore, there are some other deficiencies of the hazard identification process regarding the Fukushima Daiichi site and Japanese nuclear site in general, that are mentioned in several reports.
+Particularly, the issue of fault displacement during or triggered by an earthquake has been identified in several reports.
 Surface fault and fault displacement were - and often still are - generally not included in the hazard identification or the PSA models, indeed (but cf. SSG-9 [23]).
-This is a problem since the fragility of SSCs (e.g. diesel generators, off-site power, steam generators, backup cooling pumps, pressurizer vessel, pipelines) is usually defined depending on the ground acceleration.
+This is a problem since the fragility of SSCs (e.g. diesel generators, off-site power, steam generators, backup cooling pumps) is usually defined depending on the ground acceleration.
 Ground fault displacement can impact on the operability of SSC as well.
 Moreover, ground motion due to fault displacement can damage tsunami barriers and ground subsidence can make them ineffective against run-up heights lower than the design value.
-The effects of aftershocks in the time period after a major earthquake needed for putting the plant into a safe state are rarely considered in PSA and generally not addressed by seismic PSA standards (however, see the recent AESJ standard [77]).
+The effects of aftershocks in the time period after a major earthquake needed for putting the plant into a safe state are rarely considered in PSA and generally not addressed by seismic PSA standards (however, see the recent AESJ standard [79]).